jaspector

 Essex County administers permits for new construction, additions, alterations, demolition, accessory buildings, manufactured homes, docks, commercial work, trade permits, land disturbance, floodplain development, and zoning or land-development approvals.
 The floodplain application states a permit is required for any activity or development in a floodplain district.
 Virginia's 2021 Virginia Uniform Statewide Building Code also requires permits for most construction, demolition, structural work, and many trade installations or changes.

-Typical processing time is Minimum 7 business days for building permit review per the county residential and commercial building permit applications..
+Building permit processing times in unincorporated Essex County, VA typically run Minimum 7 business days for building permit review per the county residential and commercial building permit applications..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Essex County, VA.
 The following work is generally exempt: One-story detached tool and storage sheds, playhouses, and similar uses not more than 256 square feet; Detached prefabricated buildings housing private swimming pools not more than 256 square feet; Tents or air-supported structures not more than 900 square feet with occupant load of 50 or less; Fences of any height unless otherwise required for pedestrian protection or as a pool barrier; Retaining walls not over 3 feet of unbalanced fill that do not support surcharge and do not impound certain liquids; Water tanks supported directly on grade if capacity does not exceed 5,000 gallons and the height-to-diameter ratio does not exceed 2 to 1; Sidewalks and driveways that are not part of an accessible route; Decks not exceeding 256 square feet if not more than 30 inches above grade at any point, not attached to a dwelling, and not serving an exit door; Many ordinary repairs and limited same-kind fixture or finish replacements listed in the Virginia Construction Code.
 Note: Exempt from building permit does not mean exempt from zoning requirements.
 The Virginia Construction Code allows the building official to require permits for some otherwise exempt roofing, siding, and window work in historic districts or flood-hazard areas.
 Confirm with Essex County Building and Zoning before proceeding.
+When in doubt, confirm with the local building department before starting work.